egle-git/shears/README.md

 ---------

 In addition to analysis' own `Makefile`s, the framework provides a `Makefile` at the root of the source tree.
-It works supports the following targets:
+It supports the following targets:

 ~~~{.sh}
 make            # Will build everything for all analysis.
 Probably not what you want